Really unique wine/cider blend of grapes and apples. Tart and juicy. Very easy to drink and great for summer! — 6 years ago

 Despite its confectionery qualities, this wine is totally dry; it’s extra brut with only 2 g/l of dosage (added sugar) with a mouth-watering acidity, adding lift, cutting through the creamy mousse, with a persistent & polished finish, performing a series of pirouettes before its final plié.

-Cheers to wines with soul & authenticity! — 10 days ago
+Cheers to wines with soul & authenticity! — a year ago